trufflesuite/trufflesuite.com/src/tutorials/getting-started-with-drizzle-and-react.md

 ### Link up our build artifacts

 Since Create-React-App's default behavior disallows importing files from outside of the `src` folder, we need to bring the contracts in our `build` folder inside `src`.
-We can copy and paste them every time we compile or contracts, but a better way is to create a symlink.
+We can copy and paste them every time we compile our contracts, but a better way is to create a symlink.

 If you haven't created a symlink before, think of it as a magical portal in the file system that allows you act as if the file or folder is actually there.